Semicrossed products of C*-algebras and their C*-envelopes: Minimality

 \section{Minimality}

-In this section, we indicate why we believe that the $\ca$-envelope of a semicrossed product is an appropriate candidate for the $\ca$-algebra generated by a dynamical system.
+In this section, we indicate why we believe that the $\ca$-envelope of a semicrossed product is a good candidate for the $\ca$-algebra generated by a unital dynamical system.
 The reason is that properties of $(\C,\ga)$ pass naturally to the dynamical systems $(\B,\beta)$ and $(\B_\infty,\beta_\infty)$ and vice versa.
 To give an example, we prove a result that connects a notion of \emph{minimality} to a notion of \emph{simplicity}.
 There are a number of similar results in the literature.
-For example, Davidson and Roydor have proved that, for commutative multivariable dynamical systems, minimality is equivalent to the simplicity of the $\ca$-envelope of the tensor product (see \cite[Definition 5.1, Proposition 5.4]{DavR}).
-Also, there are well known criteria that give equivalence of simplicity of a crossed product to properties of a dynamical system by a *-automorphism (for example see \cite{ArchSpiel93,KawTom90,Rea91} and/or \cite{Sie09}).
-Fortunately (!), none of these results fits in our case.
-For example \cite[Proposition 5.4]{DavR} is proved for dynamical systems where at least two *-endomorphisms participate.
-Moreover, in our context we deal with dynamical systems $(\C,\ga)$ where $\ga$ is just a *-homomorphism (or *-injective, at most).
-On the other hand in most of the cases the $\ca$-envelope of a semicrossed product is a crossed product of a larger dynamical system and our intention is to show how results for crossed products can be used for semicrossed products with a little effort.
+For example, Davidson and Roydor have proved that, for commutative multivariable dynamical systems, minimality is equivalent to the simplicity of the $\ca$-envelope of the tensor product \cite[Definition 5.1, Proposition 5.4]{DavR}.
+Also, there are well known criteria that give equivalence of simplicity of a crossed product to properties of a dynamical system by a $*$-automorphism (for example see \cite{ArchSpiel93, KawTom90, Rea91} and/or \cite{Sie09}).
+However, none of these results fits in our case.
+For example \cite[Proposition 5.4]{DavR} is proved for dynamical systems where at least two $*$-endomorphisms participate.
+Moreover, in our context we deal in general with non-automorphic dynamical systems.
+Nevertheless, in most of the cases the $\ca$-envelope of a semicrossed product is a crossed product of a larger dynamical system and our intention is to show how results for crossed products can be used for semicrossed products with a small effort.
 Let us fix the notion of minimality that will be used throughout this section.
-Recall that $(\C,\ga)$ is unital.

 \begin{definition} \textup{A dynamical system $(\C,\ga)$ is called \emph{minimal} if there are no non-trivial ideals $\J$ of $\C$ that are $\ga$-invariant.
-Moreover, when $\ga$ is a *-automorphism, it is called \emph{bi-minimal} if there are no non-trivial \emph{$\ga$-bi-invariant} ideals $\J$ of $\C$, i.e. that satisfy $\ga(\J)=\J$.} \end{definition}
+Moreover, when $\ga$ is a $*$-automorphism, it is called \emph{bi-minimal} if there are no non-trivial \emph{$\ga$-bi-invariant} ideals $\J$ of $\C$, i.e. that satisfy $\ga(\J)=\J$.} \end{definition}